 So, you may need adapters to make sure everything works correctly.

 RV Holding Tank Plumbing Diagram

 How Does RV Plumbing Work?

-Depending on the make, model, and size of your RV, it may have a self-contained plumbing system that includes a toilet, sink, and shower.
+Depending on your RV’s make, model, and size, it may have a self-contained plumbing system that includes a toilet, sink, and shower.

-We focus on self-contained RV plumbing which has a comprehensive water system that includes a black water tank, grey water tank, and a freshwater tank (often located on the side of the Rig).
+We focus on self-contained RV plumbing with a comprehensive water system that includes a black water tank, grey water tank, and a freshwater tank (often located on the side of the Rig).

 - Black Water Tanks: Flush the toilet and this is where the poop goes.